 Woodford R. Porter Scholarship

 The Woodford R. Porter Scholarship is awarded to Black/African American students who are residents of Kentucky or Clark, Crawford, Floyd, Harrison, Perry, Scott, and Washington counties in Indiana.
-We consider admitted students who have at least a 3.0 grade point average, and demonstrate strong leadership and extracurricular involvement and have a commitment to social justice, diversity and inclusion.
+We consider admitted students who have at least a 3.0 weighted grade point average, and demonstrate strong leadership and extracurricular involvement and have a commitment to social justice, diversity and inclusion.

 The scholarship was created in 1984 to award students who meet the academic requirements and exhibit a strong aspiration to succeed and give back to the community.
 It was named after the former trustee, the late Woodford R. Porter.
 Mr. Porter was known for his dedication to strong advocacy for education in Jefferson County.
 He famously said "education is the great equalizer," as he believed it to be the ultimate path towards self and collective improvement.
 In 1986, the Woodford R. Porter Scholarship Society was created to provide support and encouragement for students awarded the scholarship.